 Prepare for the TAP with an NLU Workshop

-In addition to NLU’s general admission requirements, applicants to the Special Education program must also satisfy the following:
+In addition to NLU’s general admission requirements, applicants to the special education master's degree program must also satisfy the following:

 **You must be an applicant or student at the time of registration for the workshops to be free.
 If you pay for a workshop and become an applicant afterward, we can’t provide a refund.